 It’s not possible to redesign or delete the search page, as this is automatically generated by Squarespace.
 However, your search page will still display any site-wide styles that you’ve set in your Style Editor.
 It will also display your site title, navigation, and footer content.

-Note: In the Avenue, Five, Wexley, Farro and Haute, and York, Artesia, Flores, Harris, Jasper, Jones, Lange, and Shibori templates, content added to per-page header, intro, or footer areas on the System Default 404 page also appears on the /search page.
+Note: In the Avenue, Five, Wexley, Farro family, and York family templates, content added to per-page header, intro, or footer areas on the System Default 404 page also appears on the /search page.

 If you prefer to use a customized search page, we recommend creating a new page that uses the Search Block.
 If you create your own search page, you'll need to use a URL slug different than /search.

-Note: If a visitor hits Return or Enter after a entering a query in a Search Block, the results will open in the /search page.
+Tip: If a visitor presses Return or Enter after a entering a query in a Search Block, the results will open in the /search page.

 Why isn’t my search query generating results?